jsdoc/jsdoc/README.md

 [latest development version](https://github.com/jsdoc3/jsdoc/archive/master.zip)
 or a [previous release](https://github.com/jsdoc3/jsdoc/tags).

-You can also install JSDoc within a Node.js project using npm:
+You can also install JSDoc within a Node.js project's `node_modules` directory using npm.
+To install the latest development version, change directories to your Node.js project, then run the following command:

     npm install git://github.com/jsdoc3/jsdoc.git